 Around 10 million adults have ADHD.
 Symptoms begin in childhood and continue into adulthood.

 An adult with ADHD may show inconsistent performance at work, and struggle with daily responsibilities.
 They can harbor feelings of frustration, guilt, or shame.

-I zoned out when people were talking; I didn’t mean to.
-I lacked basic organizational skills.
-I knew how to do things, but could not make myself do them.
+I zoned out when people were talking (I did not mean to) and I lacked basic organizational skills.
+Also, I knew how to do things, but could not make myself do them.
 Things that came quickly to others were tasks I could only manage with great difficulty.

 Something as simple as cleaning house could be incredibly frustrating, as I had a difficult time with finding a natural order to do things.
 I often started tasks in the middle or went from one thing to another without ever finishing anything.
-I would start in one room and then realize I was doing something entirely different, or that I’d moved to another room altogether.
+I would start in one room and then realize I was doing something entirely different, or that I would move to another room altogether.

 What Are the Symptoms of Adult ADHD?